 VictoriaLogs automatically extracts the following log fields from the received Syslog lines:

-• _time - log timestamp
+• _time - log timestamp.
+See also log timestamps

 • _msg - the MESSAGE field from the supported syslog formats above